timbeadle/grunt-tv4/README.md

 			// create a new tv4 instance for every target (off by default)
 			fresh: true,

-			// add schemas in bulk (each required to have an 'id' property)
+			// add schemas in bulk (each required to have an 'id' property) (can be a callback)
 			add: [
 				 grunt.file.readJSON('schema/apple.json'),
 				 grunt.file.readJSON('schema/pear.json')
 			],

-			// set schemas by URI
+			// set schemas by URI (can be a callback)
 			schemas: {
 				'http://example.com/schema/apple': grunt.file.readJSON('schema/apple.json'),
 				'http://example.com/schema/pear': grunt.file.readJSON('schema/pear.json')